 Test Method: ASTM C 1084

-Water penetration is used to measure the surface hardness and the strength of layers near surface of the concrete.
-Water penetration causes the concrete reinforcement to rust and expand which in turn creates stress on the surrounding concrete.
+Water penetration is used to measure the surface hardness and the strength of layers near-surface of the concrete.
+Water penetration causes the concrete reinforcement to rust and expands which in turn creates stress on the surrounding concrete.